Harmadih: Area overview

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 According to the 2011 Census of India, Harmadi had a total population of 205, of which 102 (50%) were males and 103 (50%) were females.
 There were 30 persons in the age range of 0–6 years.
 The total number of literate persons in Harmadi was 93 (53.14% of the population over 6 years).

 Education

 Panchakot Mahavidyalaya was established in 2001 at Sarbari.

 Culture

 Garh Panchkot is a ruined 16th century fort/ palace of the Panchkot Raj at the foot of the Panchet Hill.

 Achkoda, located in this block, showcases aatchala-style temples with terracotta work on the walls.
-It “seems to be at least five centuries old.
-Its panels are smaller in size and some of them depict tribal life.”
+One of these temples is dedicated to Raghunath and it was constructed by the local landlord of the area.
+Other temples are mortuary temples of Vaishnava sadhaks.